907th/code-challenges/README.md

-## About This Repo
+## About This Repository

 My own solutions for the code challenges (HackerRank, LeetCode, CodeForces, TopCoder, Timus, etc.) and my educational projects live in this repository.

 This repo is structured as follows:

+* 🗂 There is a separate folder for each challenges platform and for each educational project.
+  Solutions for the problems lives there.
+* 🛠 [Library](Library) folder contains implementations of many popular algorithms and data structures.
+  It is my toolbox for solving problems.
 * 📜 This repo has a [Wiki page](https://github.com/907th/code-challenges/wiki)!
   I put notes, code snippets, ideas, etc. there.
 * ✅ There is a [TODO list](TODO.md) where you can find my open questions/problems/challenges.
-  If you can help me with any of them, it will be great!
+  If you can help me with any, I'll be very greateful!

 ## My Rankings